beatterr/Pixel-Master/README.md

 ## Running

-Copy the built `pxls*.jar` along with the following (renamed) to the instance directory:
+Copy the build 'pxls".jar' along with the fallowing (renamed) to the intabce directory

 * `reference.conf` (`pxls.conf`)
 * `roles-reference.conf` (`roles.conf`)